 Judge Ahmed Khalil, Chairman of the EMLCU, said that the signing of the MoU is a natural progression in cooperation between Egypt and the UAE.
 “We have cooperated closely for the past five decades, a milestone that we celebrated last October on the occasion of the 50th anniversary of the establishment of Egypt-UAE relations.
 Ultimately, the bilateral partnership between our countries is based on the pursuit of shared interests.”

 He also pointed out that the signing of the MoU reinforces effective cooperation between the EO AML/CTF and EMLCU.
-He said, “The MoU will also play a role in encouraging the sharing of experiences through bilateral meetings and the exchange of best practices, including the establishment and amendment of laws, supervisory instructions, guidance, mechanisms, and procedures to enhance the effectiveness of both parties in relation to combating money laundering and related predicate offences, terrorism financing, and proliferation financing.”
+He said, “The MoU will also play a role in encouraging the sharing of experiences through bilateral meetings and the exchange of best practices, including the establishment and amendment of laws, supervisory instructions, guidance, mechanisms, and procedures to enhance the effectiveness of both parties in relation to combating money laundering and related predicate offenses, terrorism financing, and proliferation financing.”

 The Regional Representative of UNDOC (UN Office of Drugs and Crime), Judge Hatem Aly said that the authority welcomes the partnership which expands with EO (Executive Office) AML/CTF.
 It will create national efforts to investigate and prevent illegal financial transactions, combating money laundering on regional, national and international levels.

 In this regard, he said, “Through this framework of partnership and cooperation, and in order to ensure close cooperation with similar units at the regional and international levels, the President and members of the UNODC for the GCC support the efforts of the EO AML/CTF to communicate with concerned authorities in the region to exchange experiences and knowledge in the field.”